Man Up | Ep. 142 • September 25, 2016

 In Aura, in our life programs, we call it the Big Five.
 What are the Big Five?
-Let me see if I can get you more of a – one of the Big Five, I will start in – I’ll leave the most important one for last, but it’s what we call BL&T. So, if you’re from North America, you know that means Bacon, Lettuce & Tomato.
+Let me see if I can get you more of a – what are the Big Five?
+I will start in – I’ll leave the most important one for last, but it’s what we call BL&T. So, if you’re from North America, you know that means Bacon, Lettuce & Tomato.
 Easy to remember.
 BL&T is Body Language and Tonality.

-Now, under Body Language, you also break it up into eye contact.
+Now, under Body Language, we also break it up into eye contact.
 So, it’s body language, eye contact, tonality, and then add facial expressions.
-Technically, that’s all body except for the voice, but it’s easy to break that apart.
-Because when you here body language, most people think about what they do with their arms, and their legs, and so on.
+Technically, that’s all body except for the voice, but it’s easier to break that apart.
+Because when you hear body language, most people think about what they do with their arms, and their legs, and so on.
 But the face is more important than any of the – like, the facial expressiveness, the eye contact, is more important than any of the other, like, what you do with your limbs and so on.

 But those are all super important.
 So, those are the four – body language, eye contact, facial expressiveness and tonality.
 And in our programs, in every single one of our programs, we have a section that covers each of those four, body language, eye contact, facial expressiveness and tonality.
 I’m a little bit winded because I did walk to the end of this thing.
 It goes way past that tower there, gets pretty steep.
 It’s beautiful up here.
 Not as many tourists, like I said, as I expected.